Xohat/Xohat/README.md

 <br />
 - ⚡ Additional facts:
 <br />
-- Avid consumer of Videogames and Manga/Anime
+- Avid consumer of Videogames and Manga/Anime <br />
-- In terms of Videogames I especially like games of the MMORPG and Strategy games and Action games that are story focused
+- In terms of Videogames I especially like games of the MMORPG and Strategy games and Action games that are story focused <br />
-- In terms of Manga anime I particuallrly like Berserk / Chainsaw man / Vagabond and Kingdom
+- In terms of Manga anime I particuallrly like Berserk / Chainsaw man / Vagabond and Kingdom <br />

 <!--
 **Xohat/Xohat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.